samuel940/2-player-game/README.md

-up arrow, left arrow, right arrow for jumping, moving left and moving right down arrow to charge energy when not moving j for basic attack k and l for special attacks ( need energy) p to dodge n to sprint
+up arrow, left arrow, right arrow for jumping, moving left and moving right down arrow to charge energy when not moving j for basic attack k and left or right arrow  for sword slash ( need energy) only k for sword beam l to dodge n to sprint